ThanhMiLa/ThanhMiLa/README.md

 - 🎓 **Education:** 3rd-year IT student at **FPT University** (GPA: **3.5/4.0** | Honored with a *30% Scholarship*).
 - ⚙️ **Focus:** Dedicated to **Backend Development** and designing scalable **System Architectures**.
 - ☕ **Core Stack:** Passionate about building robust, high-performance APIs using **Java & Spring Boot**.
-- 🌱 **Mindset:** Live by the code, die by the code.
-Programming is my drug.
-Code is my addiction.
-I live in the syntax, I breathe in the logic.
+- 🧠 **Mindset:** "Transforming the most complex problems into the simplest logic."

 ---